Tebdon1/QuidvisSkillsTest/README.md

    - Areas
    - FireDoors

-## REST APIs with .net and C#
+### Step 3: REST APIs with .NET (C#)

-Ideally using dapper rather the Entity Framewrite write an api to
+Using Dapper (preferably) instead of Entity Framework, create a simple API to:

-1. get all Clients
+1. Get all Clients

-2. get all Properties for a clientId
+2. Get all Properties for a clientId

-3. get all Audits for a propertyId
+3. Get all Audits for a propertyId

-## Angluar Front-end
+### Step 4: Angular Front-End

+Using Angular, create a simple front-end that includes the following views:

 1. Client List
    - Display in a table
       - ClientId
       - Name
-      - View Properties action/button (Go to Properties List for selected client)
+      - "View Properties" action/button (to navigate to the Properties List for the selected client)

 2. Properties List
-   - Filter by client
+   - Filter by client.
-   - Diplay in a table
+   - Display in a table:
       - Client Name
       - Property Name
       - Property Code
-      - View Audits action/button (Go to Audits List for selected Property)
+      - "View Audits" action/button (to navigate to the Audits List for the selected property)

 3. Audits List
    - Filter by property name